 Chios is called the “Fragrant”, because of its numerous orchards with citrus fruit and blossoms.
 Chios’ mandarins are among the best in the world and even gained PDO status.
 Also roses, figs, cherries… Women’s cooperations make exquisite juices, essential oils, jams and fruit preserves with all of them.

-Lesvos in one of the best Greek food destinations in the country.
-Enjoy Greek island cuisine in one of Lesvos’ numerous “ouzeris”.
+Lesvos in one of the best Greek cuisine destinations in the country.
+Enjoy Greek cuisine in one of Lesvos’ numerous “ouzeris”.
 Lesvos is the “birthplace” of ouzo.
-You’ ll find a great amount of ouzo brands to taste this Greek anise-flavoured drink that is the best companion of fish and seafood meze.
+You’ll find a great amount of ouzo brands to taste this Greek anise-flavoured drink that is the best companion of fish and seafood meze.
 Lesvos’ sardine is a reason on its own to visit the island.
 This small kind called papalina is the local “sushi”, eaten the freshest you can from the day’s latest catch.

 Lemnos is a far away island, still a secret Greek travel destination.
 Due to its isolation, locals managed to maintain their culinary traditions using Lemnos’ local produce.